The Clear Edge

 Step 4: Build engagement protocol (2 hours)

 Content without engagement builds an audience slowly.
-Strategic engagement accelerates growth 3-5x.
+Strategic engagement speeds that growth up by 3–5x.

-Spend 30-45 minutes daily engaging with the target audience content.
-This isn’t random scrolling—it’s strategic visibility in front of ideal clients.
+The engagement system: Spend 30–45 minutes a day engaging with content from your target audience.
+This isn’t random scrolling—it’s deliberate visibility in front of ideal clients.

 Bad comment: “This is so true!
 Thanks for sharing.”